senaite/senaite2.com/docs/user_manual/workflow.md

 ### Sample verification

-The verification of the sample takes place automatically as soon as all the analyses from the Sample are verified by the *LabManager* or *Verifier*.
-However, this transition may not happen automatically (e.g. system has been configured with additional "guards" that validate that some data from the sample is correct).
+By default, the verification of the sample takes place automatically as soon as all the analyses from the Sample are verified by the *LabManager* or *Verifier*.
-In such case, only *LabManager* or *Verifier* users can perform such transition.
+However, user can modify this behavior with *Automatic verification of Samples* setting from setup.
+Only *LabManager* or *Verifier* users can perform this transition.
 Once the transition is done, the sample status becomes "**verified**".

 As the name clearly states, the "verification" of the sample means that both tests and sample have been verified by the *LabManager* and the sample is now